The Spanish Heritage Language Program

 A Spanish heritage language speaker is an individual that has early exposure to the heritage language in the home, proficiency in the heritage language, bilingual to some degree, dominant in a language other than the heritage language (generally English), and ethnic/cultural connection to the Spanish heritage language (Zyzik 2012).

 What are the goals of this program?

-- to provide a supportive and effective learning environment that considers the bilingual/bicultural background of our students.
+- Provide a supportive and effective learning environment that considers the bilingual/bicultural background of our students.

-- to foster and encourage our students' development in the diverse variations of “Spanishes” used in the U.S.
+- Foster and encourage our students' development in the diverse variations of “Spanishes” used in the U.S.

-- to meet our students' specific needs, those being:
+- Meet our students' specific needs, those being:

 - literacy development (reading and writing)

 - use of “translanguaging,” the act performed by bilinguals of accessing different autonomous languages (e.g., Spanish in the U.S. and English) to maximize communication among our communities in Texas

 - exploration of topics related to their own cultural backgrounds

 - discovery of learning opportunities both inside and outside the classroom